-Known as effective and knowledgeable in her field, Louise was recognized in 2016, 2017, and 2018 by the Georgia Super Lawyers as a Rising Star in the area of Employment Litigation.
+Known as effective and knowledgeable in her field, Louise has been recognized by the Georgia Super Lawyers as a Rising Star from 2016 to 2022.
 Among clients, Louise is also recognized as an attorney who goes "above and beyond," provides "excellent legal services with a personable touch," and treats each client "as a person not a case."

 Louise received a Juris Doctor from Mercer University’s Walter F. George School of Law.
 She received a Master of Arts degree in Communication and a Bachelor of Arts degree in Journalism from Auburn University, where she was a member of the women’s basketball team.

 Louise was born and raised "Down Under" in Melbourne, Australia.
 She is married to Bill.
 They are the proud parents of two children, Alana and William Smith.
 Louise enjoys spending time with her family and watching British period dramas.
 Louise and Bill attend 12Stone Church in Lawrenceville, Georgia.

 - Contributing Author, Midwinter Treatise Supplement: The Fair Labor Standards Act.
 American Bar Association Section of Labor & Employment Law Fair Labor Standards Act Subcommittee (2018 - 2021)

 - Contributing Author, Midwinter Treatise Supplement: The Family Medical Leave Act.
 American Bar Association Section of Labor and Employment Law Fair Labor Standards Act Subcommittee (2020 - 2021)

 - The Other Side of Human Trafficking, Volume 41, Number 1, Section of Labor & Employment Law, American Bar Association (Fall 2012)

 - The Fluctuating Workweek Method: Binding Law or Dictum?, Atlanta Bar Association Labor & Employment Law Section Newsletter (Summer 2012)